aivus/com.gree/README.md

 ## This app is tested using next devices:
 * Cooper&Hunter Alpha CH-S18FTXE (Wi-Fi)

+## Translation
+Help wanted to verify and update any incorrect translation.

+Feel free to create issues/pull requests.

 ## Changelog
 v0.1.0
 * First version of app.